rares/option/README.md

 # Option

-A Ruby port os Scala's Option monad.
+A Ruby port of Scala's Option monad.
 Tries to be faithful but also pragmatic in RE: to ducktyping.

 ## Installation